What we know about the 20-year-old suspect in the apparent assassination attempt of Donald Trump

 The officials said federal agents were still working to understand when and how Thomas Crooks obtained the gun.
 The officials were not authorized to publicly discuss details of the investigation and spoke to the AP on condition of anonymity

-Associated Press reporters Marc Levy in Harrisburg, Pennsylvania, Julie Smyth in Bethel Park, Michael R. Sisak in New York, Mike Balsamo in Chicago and Colleen Long in Washington contributed.
+Associated Press journalists Marc Levy in Harrisburg, Pennsylvania, Julie Smyth and Joshua Bickel in Bethel Park, Michael R. Sisak in New York, Mike Balsamo in Chicago and Colleen Long in Washington contributed.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.